calaldees/KaraKara/README.md

 A laptop at the font is connected to the projector and multiple wireless routers.
 It is running a karakara server with a pre processed tagged dataset of tracks in various formats.

-Admins can walk around the room, remoting controlling when tracks are played fullscreen, re-ordering tracks, viewing feedback from attendees.
+Admins can walk around the room, remotely controlling when tracks are played fullscreen, re-ordering tracks, viewing feedback from attendees.
 Yet a desk at the front is still taking face to face song requests.

 ###Headline Feature Descriptions